SumoLogic/sumologic-documentation/docs/metrics/introduction/index.md

 #### Filters

 Filters, sometimes referred to as selectors, narrow the scope of your query.
-If you don't include one or more filters in a metric query or apply an aggregation operator, it's possible that the query will return too many results to display.
+If you do not include one or more filters in a metric query or apply an aggregation operator, it's possible that the query will return too many results to display.
 A filter can be one or more key-value pairs, or a keyword string, or a combination of key-value pairs and keywords.
 When you click in the **Filters** field, a list of metadata fields appears, for example, `_sourceCategory`, `_collector`, `availabilityzone`, and so on.
 After you select a metadata field, a list of values appear.
 Here are two examples of filters:

 * `cluster=cluster-1 node=node-1 cpu=cpu-1 metric=cpu-idle`
 * `_sourceCategory=hostmetrics`